ao link

 Passivhaus Client Clubs

-To accelerate progress, the Passivhaus Trust is now offering tailored support for social housing providers through a series of interactive online Client Club sessions.
-Designed to guide the current and next wave of social housing clients through their Passivhaus decision-making journey, the Client Clubs aim to overcome challenges, optimise designs and costs, and help deliver largescale Passivhaus programmes.
-The Client Clubs will offer a safe space for client discussion and a chance to share best practice and learn from others who have been through the process, as well as accessing support from Passivhaus Trust expert Client Advisors.
-Fully-funded places in the Passivhaus Client Clubs are available exclusively for social housing providers, but spaces are limited.
+Designed to guide the current and next wave of social housing clients through their Passivhaus decision-making journey, the Client Clubs aim to overcome challenges, optimise designs and costs and help deliver large-scale Passivhaus programmes.
+The Client Clubs will offer a safe space for client discussion and a chance to share best practice and learn from others who have been through the process, as well as accessing support from expert client advisors.